kopacz77/bobsleigh-coach-ai/docs/GETTING_STARTED.md

 3. **Run Tests**:
    - Ensure all tests pass
-   - Check for linting errors with `npm run lint` in frontend
+   - Check for linting errors with `pnpm run lint` in frontend
+   - Format code with `pnpm run format` in frontend

 4. **Commit Your Changes**:
    ```bash